TomatorCZ/master-thesis/Notes/Proposals/Explicit-and-implicit-partial-type-inference.md

 The clarity of the call site decreases when we have many parameters.
 Taking the example, it is hard to distinguish which type argument is for `TUserRole` and `TRole`, because it depends only on positions that are defined in the class declaration.
 Introducing named type arguments could help with matching type arguments with type parameters and it is a complement of default arguments.

+There could be a third-party library that we can't modify.
+In this scenario, we can't use default parameters because we don't have the source code.
+We could use inheritance to reduce type parameters, although introducing a new type just for introducing default implementation for some type parameters seems incorrect and even impossible in the case of `sealed` classes.
+What we could use instead of creating a new class is an alias representing that type.
+However current aliases are very strict to be used for that.
+We could extend them to support generic parameters to solve the issue.

 Other scenarios contain a specification of all type arguments when declaring generic types.
 We feel, that the way is not ideal because of the unnecessary code that the programmer has to write.